 About The Commission on Cancer: Established in 1922 by the American College of Surgeons, the CoC is a consortium of professional organizations dedicated to improving patient outcomes and quality of life for cancer patients through standard-setting, prevention, research, education, and the monitoring of comprehensive, quality care.
 Its membership includes Fellows of the American College of Surgeons.
 For more information, visit: facs.org/cancer

 Riddle Hospital, a member of Main Line Health, is a not-for-profit, acute-care hospital with 204 inpatient beds and 23 Transitional Care Center beds.
-Riddle has been nationally recognized by The Joint Commission, the Society of Chest Pain Centers and other health care rating organizations for its high quality patient care.
+Riddle has been nationally recognized by The Joint Commission, the Society of Cardiovascular Patient Care and other health care rating organizations for its high quality patient care.
 For the fourth year in a row, Riddle has achieved designation from the Joint Commission as a Top Performer on Key Quality Measures®.
 Riddle was named among U.S. News & World Report’s Best Hospitals for the Philadelphia metro area for excellence in the specialties of orthopedics and urology.
 The Hospital offers a full range of services including maternity, orthopedic care and cardiovascular care—aided by a dedicated team of health care professionals and advanced technology.
 Riddle Hospital recently expanded and enhanced its Emergency Department to better suit the growing needs of the community it serves.
 Health Center 4, a LEED Certified Gold building, houses the Rothman Institute, the Wound Healing and Hyperbaric Center, a variety of outpatient programs and a state of the art surgical center.
 The Hospital has also achieved Magnet® designation, the nation’s highest distinction for excellence in nursing care.
 For more information about Riddle Hospital, visit mainlinehealth.org/riddle.

 © 2015 Main Line Health